Applying for a Medicare Application: What You Need to Know

 Article at a glance

 Enrolling in Medicare is an often discussed subject as a person gets closer to turning 65.
-While there are plenty of questions that are often asked during the process, there is one key question that must be answered before a person can even begin—how does one apply for a Medicare application?
+While there are plenty of questions that are often asked during the process, there is one key question that must be answered before a person can even begin—how does one fill out a Medicare application and is there any way to be automatically enrolled?

 What is Medicare?